aquadeve/XboxRemtoeDev/README.md

 A poorly made Xbox one/series x/series s dev mode remote access program that uses Capture Screenshot in the dev portal

 # Why I made this
-because its simple and Remote access no longer works in dev mdoe for me idk if anybody else has this issue too
+because its simple and Remote access no longer works in dev mode for me idk if anybody else has this issue too